doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

 ![Sequence Diagram of Pulling an Container Image](./5-pull-public-image-cache-miss.drawio.svg)

-1. is the image present on the host?
-1. request the image manifest for the chosen image tag from the registry (this uses a HEAD request)
+1. Request the OCI Image Manifest* for the chosen image tag from the registry (this uses a HEAD request)
+1. Check the digest.
+Is the image already present on the host?
-1. for each layer in the manifest:
+1. For each layer in the manifest:
     1. download layer
     1. extract layer
-1. verify checksums against those in the manifest
+1. Verify checksums against those in the manifest

+\* The registry can respond with an OCI Image Index if there's more than one target platform (architecture and OS) for the image.
+Omitted here for simplicity.

+> Historically, in Docker distribution spec these were called Manifest and Manifest List respectively.

 We can also see that in the Containerd logs: